noorfatimah-iqbalhusain/Wiztaqnia/README.md

-#  Wiztaqnia® — Electronics and Technology Digest
+#  Wiztaqnia® — Homebrew Electronics •Heartfelt Coding •No-nonsense Tech

 ![License](https://img.shields.io/badge/License-Wiztaqnia%20Attribution-blue.svg)
 ![Author](https://img.shields.io/badge/Author-Noor%20Fatimah%20I.H-green.svg)

 Greetings!
-I'm **Noor Fatimah Iqbal Husain**, a technical writer and creator behind **Wiztaqnia®**.
-I write insightful blog posts on DIY electronics, programming, and tech trends.
+I'm **Noor Fatimah Iqbal Husain**, an hardware engineer behind **Wiztaqnia®**.
+I write insightful blog posts on homebrew electronics, heartfelt coding and no-nonsense tech.

-I'm excited to share the **code, projects, and resources** from my blog here on GitHub, allowing you to explore, build, and experiment with confidence.
+I'm excited to share the code, projects, and resources from my blog here on GitHub, so you can explore, build, and experiment with confidence.

 At **Wiztaqnia®**, I believe:
 > "Technology should empower everyone.
 I research trends, test applications, and share what actually works, so you can build wisely and innovate ethically."